The Feast of Our Lady of Mount Carmel

 Solemn Procession and Benediction: July 19th 2:00pm on the Town Common across the street from the church.
 Please note, that we will be required to enforce the same guidelines given for the Flag Day ceremony, and 4th of July celebration here in town.
 Cloth face coverings are required, and six feet social distancing must be maintained.

 Triduum Mass Celebrants

-On Monday, we welcome back Rev. Phillip Dufour from his final semester of studies in Rome.
-What a great joy, to begin our triduum of feast Masses with a native son of the parish.
+On Wednesday, we welcome back Fr.
+Phillip Dufour.
+Fr.
+Dufour is currently assigned to St. Philip Parish in Greenville.
+What a great joy, to conclude our triduum of feast Masses with another native vocation of the parish.